hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ##### Using Long

 In the example below, age column is of type `INTEGER`.
-Since long objects are sent as `BIGINT`, there is no problem in the comparison.
+Since long objects are sent as `BIGINT` and `BIGINT` is comparable with `INTEGER`, the query is valid without an explicit `CAST`.

 ```javascript
 const result = client.getSqlService().execute(